mamoonbgc036/EcommerceMamoon/README.md

 Know How?
 1.Create a database named "show" in your xampp server.
 2.Star xampp server.
-3.Set up database by browsing database.php fill first.
+3.Set up database by browsing database.php file first.
 4.Now, you are good to go.